ScaledMarkets/dabl/README.md

 * The build language uses information hiding, encapsulation, and true modularity in order to promote reuse and extensibility.
 * The build language is defined as a true language, with a normative language definition and well specified syntax and semantics.
+* The build language lends itself well to static analysis, for—say—security analysis.
 * The maintainers of the build language have a high regard for backward compatibility, so that language changes do not contribute to the instability of build systems.